learn-co-curriculum/dsc-extensions-to-linear-models-lab/README.md

     Top 7 interactions: [('OverallQual', 'TotRmsAbvGrd', 0.77), ('OverallQual', 'GarageArea', 0.764), ('OverallQual', '2ndFlrSF', 0.758), ('2ndFlrSF', 'GrLivArea', 0.756), ('2ndFlrSF', 'TotRmsAbvGrd', 0.756), ('OverallQual', 'Fireplaces', 0.754), ('OverallCond', 'TotalBsmtSF', 0.754)]

 Write code to include the 7 most important interactions in your data set by adding 7 columns.
-Name the columns "var1_var2" with var1 and var2 the two variables in the interaction.
+Name the columns "var1_var2", where var1 and var2 are the two variables in the interaction.

 ```python